 The Law Society will also consider those who have been disadvantaged as a result of their cultural background, health problems, disability, gender, sexuality, race or religion.

 The Snowden Trust support students with physical or sensory disabilities.
 The support might not cover the entirety of your LPC or BPTC fees, but they will help you out with computer equipment, additional accommodation, travel costs and mobility equipment.

 The Kalisher Trust ensures that talented and motivated aspiring barristers, who can demonstrate financial need receive awards to fund the BPTC.

 Leonard Sainer graduated from UCL and was a top City solicitor before his death in 1991.
 The foundation set up in his memory awards final year LLB or LLM students at UCL who are about to undertake the LPC or BPTC and intend to practise away from the large City firms and are able to show financial need or instances of hardship.

 Of course, there are plenty of funding opportunities out there.
 Additionally, even though they may not offer funding options, organisations such as the Black Solicitors’ Network have great networking opportunities for students.
-Funding opportunities are out there but you just have to sniff them out.
-Like a police dog.
-Yep, a police dog.
+Funding opportunities are out there but you just have to do your research.